piinalpin/piinalpin.github.io/2021/11/cloud-object-storage-spring-boot-with-minio/index.md

 ### Project Setup and Dependencies

 I'm depending [Spring Initializr](https://start.spring.io/) for this as it is much easier.
-And we have to create two spring boot projects and started with maven project.

 Our example application will be a Spring Boot application.
 So we need to add some dependencies to our `pom.xml`.